avi074/avi074/README.md

 ### Glad to see you here! &nbsp;
 ![](https://visitor-badge.glitch.me/badge?page_id=Avinash-msc.Avinash-msc&style=for-the-badge&color=0088cc)

-I'm a graduate in Computer Science 🎓 from Delhi University 🏛.
+I'm currently studying in Computer Science 🎓 from Delhi University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.
+I'm currently working on my Data Structures and Algorithms 🤓.

 Joined Github **1** years ago.